 About barefoot trimming

-It is not just trimming a barefoot horse.
-Barefoot trimming is seeing the whole horse, and using all this information to a help the horse grow a better, stronger and healthier hoof.
-Sometimes this means that diet and management needs changing too.
+A barefoot trimmer is not just trimming a barefoot horse.
+Barefoot trimming is about seeing the whole horse, and using all this information to base decisions on.

 What I do

 When I meet an owner and horse for the first time, we'll go through a lot of questions, mostly about the horse's history and present life.
 This information will be documented.

 Then, before I can trim the hooves, I will ask the owner to walk and trot the horse, preferbly on a hard flat surface.
 After that I can start trimming.

 At the end, I can provide tips and tricks of how the owner can help improve hoof health.
 This will be in the form of a diet change, lifestyle change, use of products, etcetera.
 It depends on the case.